-The proposed trees are all trees listed for the Rural Elegance zone (e.g. Mesquite, Palo Verde, Ironwood).
-Properties requesting a mesquite, palo verde, ironwood).
-The proposed landscape plan is well within the 9 to 38 trees per street frontage.
-There will be 31 trees along Tatum Blvd and 39 trees along Shea Blvd.
+The proposed revised plan more than doubles the tree count to 233 trees.
+The proposed trees along the streets are all trees listed for the Rural Elegance zone (e.g. Mesquite, Palo Verde, Ironwood).
+Application of the VSC plan to both Tatum Blvd and Shea Blvd suggests each street frontage provide approximately 9 to 19 trees per street frontage.
+The proposed plan indicates 28 trees along Tatum Blvd and 39 trees along Shea Blvd.
 Both street frontages far exceed the 46 to 48 shrub counts.
-Each frontage is over 400 shrubs.
+Each frontage has over 400 shrubs.
 The plan proposes 13 saguaros along Tatum Blvd per the VSC plan.
 The plan provides two ironwood trees along Shea Blvd and 6 ironwood trees along Tatum Blvd.

-Major SUP arerequests encouraged to use the best option in this plan.
+Major SUP requests encouraged to use the best option in this plan.
 This best option would include having approximately 55% live coverage, incorporation of year-round color, accent walls using with weathered steel sculptural split rail - stone veneer, screen walls that include desert motifs to hide utility boxes such as those along Tatum Boulevard and Shea Boulevard, incorporating pedestrian seat walls/shade, among other design elements.
+The proposed plan meets the VSC "best" guidelines by having the area between the property line along the street and the front of the buildings at over 55% live coverage, incorporating saguaros and ocotillo, the use of exposed aggregate concrete for walkways and decorative pavers at drop off/driveway entries.
+Due to the modern architecture, the plan does not include split rail fencing or desert motif patterns on the parking lot screen walls.